 The top of the world

-In northern Sweden, every November— for 24 consecutive years—the Icehotel is rebuilt anticipating the arrival of winter.
+In northern Sweden, every November the Icehotel is rebuilt in anticipation of the arrival of winter.
 Not that the structure requires constant adjustments, but the raw material used for its construction becomes scarce in the early spring.
 This luxury hotel, built entirely of ice, has 80 rooms, some even equipped with saunas.
 Artists come every year to redesign the hotel’s art suites, reinventing not only the form and decoration of the rooms, but leaving their mark for the enjoyment of the guests.

 The Yunak Evleri Cave Hotel was carefully conceived with captivating simplicity not to interfere with the natural beauty of its surroundings.
 Embedded in the ancient Greek city of Cappadocia in Turkey, this hotel is unique in its kind.
 Its 30 rooms are located inside one of the region’s characteristic cavernous formations.
 Although the area was settled in the 5th century, the crown jewel is a unique suite that evokes a 19th century Greek mansion.
 The hotel’s architecture blends, flawlessly, with the environment, making it a place of extraordinary beauty and simplicity.
 Its corridors, labyrinths and stone passages, take guests and visitors through the imposing mountain.
 The rooms are rather simple and elegantly austere, almost otherworldly.
 Yunak Evlery Cave Hotel will definitely transport you to another time, far from the hustle and bustle of big cities, undoubtedly, a plus in a world of excess.